The Highway Capacity Manual (HCM) Setup in SIDRA INTERSECTION

 This model option will enable better calibration by specifying parameter values that distinguish different lane configurations including separate parameters for bypass lanes.

-The latest major version release of SIDRA INTERSECTION includes this and many other powerful traffic model features.
+SIDRA INTERSECTION 9.1 includes this roundabout capacity model option and many other powerful traffic model features.

 SIDRA INTERSECTION offers powerful extensions to the Highway Capacity Manual (HCM)